futurewebprogramming/Full-Stack-Web-Development/Lecture-Prepration/readme.md

 The position property in CSS defines how an element is positioned in a layout.
 There are five key types of positioning:

-- Static
+- Static (Default Postion)
-- Relative
+- Relative (Relative to it's Default Postion)
-- Absolute
+- Absolute (Relative to it's nearest Ancesstor[parent] if parent have not postion then it will be top left corner of browser web page.)
-- Fixed
+- Fixed (Element will be fix to corner of web page)
 - Sticky

 ## 1. Static Positioning